dschlauderaff/better-text/spec.md

 - [x] Include at least one has_many through relationship (textbooks has_many courses through adoptions)
 - [x] The "through" part of the has_many through includes at least one user submittable attribute (adoption.ordered)
 - [x] Include reasonable validations for simple model objects (Textbooks, Courses, validate presence of unique title/name, numericality of price/enrollment)
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. Adoption.courses_without_books URL: /reports/courses_without_books)
 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name textbooks/new, course)
 - [x] Include signup (using Devise)
 - [x] Include login (using Devise)